Public Sculpture

 More Information:

 George Petrides (b.
-1964, Athens) is a contemporary sculptor known for his international public works and traveling exhibitions.
-Based in Athens and New York, his practice explores the intersection of personal narrative and cultural heritage through self-developed fabrication processes using sustainable materials.
+1964, Athens) is a contemporary sculptor known for his public works and traveling exhibitions.
+Based between Athens and New York, his practice explores the intersection of personal narrative, cultural heritage, and technological innovation through fabrication processes that emphasize sustainable materials.

-As of February 2026, Petrides has over 30 permanent installations across seven countries.
-His sculptures are held in prominent locations by corporate, educational, governmental, healthcare, and religious institutions.
-His portfolio includes both monumental outdoor works and indoor-scale pieces designed for public spaces.
+As of April 2026, Petrides has completed more than 30 permanent installations across eight countries.
+His sculptures are held in corporate, educational, governmental, healthcare, and religious settings.
+His portfolio ranges from monumental outdoor works to mid-scale sculptures for interior public spaces.

-In parallel with his public sculpture, his traveling exhibition, Hellenic Heads: A Personal Exploration of Greek History and Culture (2022–2026), is one of the most extensive traveling exhibitions of its kind.
-As of February 2026, the exhibition has visited eight venues across the U.S., Asia, and Europe, reaching over 100,000 visitors.
-Currently in Paris, the exhibition will move to Berlin, with two additional cities to follow, for a total of 12 venues over six years.
+Hellenic Heads: A Personal Exploration of Greek History and Culture is a major traveling sculpture exhibition.
+By April 2026, it had been presented at eight venues across the United States, Asia, and Europe, reaching more than 100,000 visitors.
+Presently in Paris, the exhibition will travel to Berlin and two additional cities, for a total of 12 venues over six years.

-Before dedicating himself exclusively to sculpture in 2017, Petrides had a distinguished career in international finance as a Managing Director at Donaldson, Lufkin & Jenrette.
-After two decades of parallel artistic development, Petrides has returned fully to his primary vocation, emerging as a vital voice in contemporary art.
+Before devoting himself fully to sculpture, Petrides had a first career in finance, where he served as a Managing Director at Donaldson, Lufkin & Jenrette.
+After two decades of parallel artistic development, he returned fully to his original vocation and has emerged as a distinctive voice in contemporary art.